-- Click on the User name text field and enter your full name. - Click on the Organization text field and enter your organization name. - Click on the Location text box and enter the address of your organization.
+- Click on the User name text field and enter your full name. - Click on the Organization text field and enter your organization name. - Click on the Location text field and enter the address of your organization. - Select the licence mode: Viewer, Floating, Limited time, Unlimited/maximum time. - Click on the Licence ID field and enter the identifier key of your CircuitCAM licence (not for Viewer). - Click on the Next button to open the next window of the activation wizard.